+\citet{ChaRW19} showed that online gradient descent can encode general PSPACE computations.
+In contrast, our result provides evidence that the problem itself (which gradient descent attempts to solve) is hard.
+(Although, our result does not automatically apply to the specific machine learning setting of \citep{ChaRW19}.)
+The distinction between these two types of statements is most clearly apparent in the case of linear programming, where the simplex method can encode arbitrary PSPACE computations \citep{DisserS19-simplex-NP-mighty,AdlerPR14-simplex,FeaS15}, while the problem itself can be solved in polynomial time.

-\citet{DSZ20} study nonlinear {\em min-max} optimisation, a conceptually more complex problem than the purely ``min'' optimisation studied here.
-The \ppad/-completeness they obtain reflects the extra structure present in such problems.
-An important point is that our hardness result requires inverse-exponential parameters, whereas \citet{DSZ20} achieve hardness with inverse-polynomial parameters---for us the inverse-exponential parameters are a necessary evil, since the problem can otherwise be solved in polynomial time, even in high dimension (\cref{lem:kkt-poly-params}).
-Related work in nonlinear optimisation is covered in \cref{sec:nonlinearopt}.
+\citet{DSZ21} study nonlinear {\em min-max} optimization, namely the optimization problem: $\min_x \max_y f(x,y)$ where $(x,y) \in \mathbb{R}^{d_1} \times \mathbb{R}^{d_2}$ is constrained to lie in a polytope ${\mathcal P}$ and $f$ is a smooth function.
+They define an appropriate notion of approximate local solution for this setting and prove that computing such a solution is \ppad/-complete, for a suitable regime of parameters.
+A contrasting aspect here is that our hardness result requires inverse-exponential parameters, whereas \citet{DSZ21} achieve hardness with inverse-polynomial parameters---for us the inverse-exponential parameters are a necessary evil, since the problem can otherwise be solved in polynomial time, even in high dimension (by running Gradient Descent, see \cref{lem:kkt-poly-params}).
+Furthermore, the \ppad/-hardness of \citet{DSZ21} requires ${\mathcal P}$ to be a carefully chosen subset of the unit hypercube, whereas for us, the feasible region is the unit square.

+Finally, note that in contrast to our hardness result, in the special case of \emph{convex} optimization our problem can be solved efficiently, even in high dimension and with inverse-exponential precision.
+Related work in nonlinear optimization is covered in \cref{sec:nonlinearopt}.